 Users can inspire ideas by simply pointing their embedded Pinterest camera at an item or content of their choosing.
 It uses AI to identify objects captured by a user's Pins or smartphone, with the end goal of presenting suggested products and themes to suit their tastes.

 The Lens feature plays a big role in the Pinterest machine and has contributed to hundreds of millions of searches by users, not only on the Pinterest app but also across browser extensions.

 With 80-85% of Pinterest users being female, the tech giants are using this to develop innovative features such as its Try-On Platform.
-Pinterest embedded an internal facial AR technology to provide a search filter for its user’s skin tones.
+Pinterest embedded an internal facial augment reality (AR) technology to provide a search filter for its user's skin tones.